Michael Ellis (British politician): Political career

 In the House of Commons he has sat on the Statutory Instruments (Select and Joint Committees) and the Home Affairs Committee.
 He is a member of the Conservative Friends of Israel group, and has participated in delegations to raise concerns about an agreement relating to Iran's nuclear capabilities.

 When Suella Braverman was designated as a Minister on Leave in 2021, Ellis was appointed Attorney General and designated as also attending Cabinet.

 On 8 February 2022, Ellis was appointed Minister for the Cabinet Office in addition to his role as Paymaster General.

 Ellis supported Rishi Sunak during the July–September 2022 Conservative Party leadership election.

-Ellis was appointed Attorney General for England and Wales and Advocate General for Northern Ireland in the Truss ministry, succeeding Suella Braverman.
+On 6 September 2022, Ellis was appointed Attorney General for England and Wales and Advocate General for Northern Ireland in the Truss ministry, succeeding Suella Braverman.
+He was dismissed on 25 October 2022 by the new prime minister Rishi Sunak.

-Ellis was dismissed as Attorney-General on 25 October 2022 by new Prime Minister Rishi Sunak.
+Ellis was appointed a Knight Commander of the Order of the British Empire (KBE) in the 2023 Political Honours on 18 June for public and political service.